POINT VR

 Total number of participants reached by this program to date

-List of past demonstration locations: Urbana High School, Schlarman Academy, Science at the Market, Astronomy camp for high school girls, WYSE summer camp, Midwest Relativity Meeting, ICASU Conference.
+List of past demonstration locations: Urbana High School, Schlarman Academy, Science at the Market, Astronomy camp for high school girls, WYSE summer camp, Midwest Relativity Meeting, ICASU Conference, Astrofest.

 Developing a virtual reality simulation